 - That being said, these two trails are also the most popular.
 They get very crowded later in the day.
 Getting an early start will allow you to enjoy the nature around you in peace.

-If the trails between Riomaggiore, Manorola and Corniglia are closed, it may be best to start in Corniglia and end in Monterosso so you can spend your afternoon relaxing on the beach in Monterosso (this is what we did).
+If the trails between Riomaggiore, Manorola or Corniglia are closed, it may be best to start in Corniglia and end in Monterosso so you can spend your afternoon relaxing on the beach in Monterosso.

 Which town should I stay in?